 Our online bullying podcast looks at the pressure from social media and the impact this has on young people.
 The 2 Johns talk about how parents can create a relationship with their child that encourages them to tell them about these issues and the support available.

 Deepfakes are swiftly proving the old adage that “seeing is believing” is no longer necessarily true.
 They can put inflammatory words into the mouths of politicians and transplant Hollywood A-listers into X-rated movies.
 But more recently, deepfakes are moving beyond the celebrity bubble and into the lives of ordinary members of the public – fuelling offences such as revenge porn and extortion.

 National Online Safety have some useful guidance for parents about Deepfakes and online safety in general.

 With children spending more and more time online over the last few months, there has been an explosion in popularity of certain apps and games.
 TikTok has soared in popularity in recent months, with many celebrities getting involved with dances and challenges.
 If your child is using the app, make sure you know the risks involved and how to change privacy settings to private.
 NSPCC’s Net Aware has lots of information on how to make your child’s social media secure and a detailed description of the most popular apps, sites and games.
-This printable guide from The Children's Society also has a list of the most popular sites and apps.

 "What's your favourite game?
 Can I play?"